 Idle hands and all that, I guess…

 Anyway, this area of France is walnut growing country, which is reflected in this meal.
 This leads me to the chicken.
 Oh my, the chicken.
+Chicken with walnuts.
 It was so amazingly good but really very simple to prepare.
 The walnuts soak up chicken juices and garlic and wine and lemon and almost caramelize with flavor.
 I suggest a baguette for sopping up all the garlicky-chickeny-lemony juices.
 I also suggest using more than 12 cloves of garlic — hell, use a whole bulb.
 You will not be sorry!

 SW Broadway and Main